Liberation Tigers of Tamil Eelam: Global network

 Arms Procurement and shipping activities of LTTE were largely clandestine.
 Prior to 1983, it procured weapons mainly from Afghanistan via the Indo-Pakistani border.
 Explosives were purchased from commercial markets in India.
 From 1983 to 1987, LTTE acquired a substantial amount of weapons from RAW and from Lebanon, Cyprus, Singapore, and Malaysia-based arms dealers.
 LTTE received its first consignment of arms from Singapore in 1984 on board the MV Cholan, the first ship owned by the organisation.
 Funds were received and cargo cleared at Chennai Port with the assistance of M. G. Ramachandran, the Chief Minister of Tamil Nadu.
-In November 1994, the LTTE was able to purchase 60 tonnes of explosives (50 tonnes of TNT and 10 tonnes of RDX) from Rubezone Chemical plant in Ukraine, providing a forged Bangladeshi Ministry of Defense end-user certificate.
+In November 1994, the LTTE was able to purchase 60 tonnes of explosives (50 tonnes of TNT and 10 tonnes of RDX) from Rubezone Chemical plant in Ukraine, providing a forged Bangladeshi Ministry of Defence end-user certificate.
 Payments for the explosives were made from a Citibank account in Singapore held by Selvarasa Pathmanathan.
 Consignment was transported on board MV Sewne.
 The same explosives were used for the Central Bank bombing in 1996.
-Myanmar, Thailand, Malaysia, Cambodia and Indonesia remained the most trusted outposts of LTTE, after India alienated it after the assassination of Rajiv Gandhi.
+Myanmar, Thailand, Malaysia, Cambodia and Indonesia remained the most trusted outposts of LTTE, after India alienated it following the assassination of Rajiv Gandhi.

-Since late 1997, North Korea became the principal country to provide arms, ammunition, and explosives to the LTTE.
+According to Rohan Gunaratna, since late 1997, North Korea became the principal country to provide arms, ammunition, and explosives to the LTTE.
 The deal with North Korean government was carried out by Ponniah Anandaraja alias Aiyannah, a member of World Tamil Coordinating Committee of the United States and later, the accountant of LTTE.
-He worked at the North Korean embassy in Bangkok since late 1997.
+According to the Sri Lankan government, he worked at the North Korean embassy in Bangkok since late 1997.
 LTTE had nearly 20-second-hand ships, which were purchased in Japan, and registered in Panama and other Latin American countries.
 These ships mostly transported general cargo, including paddy, sugar, timber, glass, and fertilizer.
 But when an arms deal was finalized, they travelled to North Korea, loaded the cargo and brought it to the equator, where the ships were based.
 Then on board merchant tankers, weapons were transferred to the sea of Alampil, just outside the territorial waters in Sri Lanka's exclusive economic zone.
 After that, small teams of Sea Tigers brought the cargo ashore.
 The Sri Lanka Navy, during 2005–08 destroyed at least 11 of these cargo ships belonged to LTTE in the international waters.